-- The first post is an introduction of you to the class (see deadline on calendar).
-All Discussion topics will be listed on Discussion page. - The primary goal of this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments and spend more time polishing the weekly assignment questions.
+• The first post is an introduction of you to the class (see deadline on calendar).
+All Discussion topics will be listed on Discussion page.

+- The primary goal of this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments and spend more time polishing the weekly assignment questions.
 I expect more than just "I agree with your post."
 I want you to reply with additional information and expansion of the discussion topic.
 If you do not agree with the topic you are still expected to respond and reply to get full credit. - o DISCUSSIONS have the same deadline as your weekly assignments from REVEL.
-The topic is provided and you will be

-- asked to respond to that question and/or video.
+The topic is provided and you will be asked to respond to that question and/or video.
 There is one discussion due per week and it is worth 75 points each for a total of 1125 points.
 Partial work will receive partial credit. - o REVEL is a textbook platform that is connected via the link that shows on the "Start Here page."
 If you click on the REVEL tab it will take you directly to the Pearson site.
 You can use the site for 2 weeks complementary use or use your code on the first time to become a registered user.
 If you use the complementary two weeks, you will still need to purchase the code after that 2 weeks to complete the course.
 This 2 week time period is provided to assist students who might not yet have financial aid.
 There are quizzes in this section along with the Virtual Child that totals 1623 points.
 These are time sensitive and have deadlines.
 Watch and make certain that you do not miss deadlines.
-You can always work ahead. - VIRTUAL CHILD is a program where you build your virtual child and have to answer questions along the way regarding the child's development based upon genetics, temperament, and environment.
-This should be a fun way to see how the information about child psychology applies to a child. - o PAPER-you will have a short paper that is required and will be worth 500 points.
-This information is located on the "Paper" page on the Start Here tab and on the left tab. - EXAM 1 and EXAM 2 You have 2 essay exams during the semester.
+You can always work ahead.

+- o VIRTUAL CHILD is a program where you build your virtual child and have to answer questions along the way regarding the child's development based upon genetics, temperament, and environment.
+This should be a fun way to see how the information about child psychology applies to a child. - EXAM 1 and EXAM 2 You have 2 essay exams during the semester.
 These are available for several weeks but do have a deadline that is listed.
 You may use your textbook and other sources to answer the questions.
-Each exam is work 250 points. - TOTAL points for all these assignments and tests would be approximately 3748 points.
+Each exam is work 250 points. - TOTAL points for all these assignments and tests would be approximately 3248 points.